 So maybe you’re sweating a lot, and maybe you’re wondering: how do I stop sweating so much in Los Angeles?
 (Especially when that sweating isn’t caused by the sun.)
 Hyperhidrosis is a medical condition that causes excessive and unpredictable sweating in the palms, underarms, feet or face.
-Sweaty palms or excessive sweating/ hyperhidrosis affects about 1 in 25 people and can be both embarrassing and bothersome.
-Those affected seem to have overactive sweat glands, that are more easily triggered into sweat production by anxiety and other heightened emotional states.
+Excessive sweating or hyperhidrosis affects about 1 in 25 people and can be both embarrassing and bothersome.
+Those affected seem to have overactive sweat glands that are more easily triggered into sweat production by anxiety and other heightened emotional states.
 While the cause is unknown, the condition does seem to be hereditary and runs in families.
 The most common forms of hyperhidrosis are palmar hyperhidrosis (sweaty palms) and axillary hyperhidrosis (excessive underarm sweating.)

 In general, Dr. Rivkin prefers to use the least invasive procedure possible to achieve the results that his patients are seeking.
-We are fortunate that BOTOX® is a safe and effective remedy for excessive sweating.
-At Westside Aesthetics, we use BOTOX as our primary method of treatment for hyperhidrosis.
+We are fortunate that Botox is a safe and effective remedy for excessive sweating.
+At Westside Aesthetics, we use Botox as our primary method of treatment for hyperhidrosis.
 But it’s not the only treatment.
 So, you’re wondering: how do I stop sweating so much in Los Angeles?
 Well, look below for a list of procedures designed to do just that.

 Iontophoresis uses a small electric charge to deliver medicine through the skin, while your palm is submerged in water.
-Treatments are taken on a nightly basis.
-Iontophoresis often works for mild cases, but the treatment requires many sessions and many people find it time consuming and inconvenient.
+Iontophoresis often works for mild cases, but the treatment requires many sessions and most people find it time consuming and inconvenient.
 Side effects can include skin cracking and blisters.

 Acetylcholine is the neurotransmitter that triggers sweat glands to produce sweat.
 Anticholingergics counteract acetylcholine and therefore reduce sweating.
 Unfortunately, these medications can have unpleasant side effects including dry mouth and constipation.

-BOTOX is the most popular treatment for excessive sweating of the palms and underarms.
+Our Los Angeles BOTOX injections are the most popular treatment for excessive sweating of the palms and underarms.
 BOTOX weakens the nerves that supply the sweat glands, preventing the release of acetycholine, and therefore greatly reducing or eliminating sweating in the treated area.
 Treatments for hyperhidrosis typically do not use enough BOTOX to significantly affect muscle motion, although the patient may experience some slight muscle weakness in the treated area.
-The benefits of treating hyperhidrosis with BOTOX lasts around 1 year and several areas of the body can be injected on the same visit.
+The benefits of treating hyperhidrosis with BOTOX lasts six to twelve months and several areas of the body can be injected on the same visit.
 Dr. Rivkin recommends this treatment for hyperhidrosis as he has found it to be the safest and most effective therapy.

 For extreme cases in which the patient does not respond to other treatment, surgery is an option.
 Endoscopic Thoracic Sympathectomy is the surgical procedure for excessive sweating and is performed under general anesthesia.
 A small incision is made and the nerves which control sweating are clamped or cut.
 Dr. Rivkin always recommends trying less invasive procedures before resorting to surgery.